kt97679/one-ssh/README.md

 ```
 Usage: ossh [options]
     -p, --par PARALLELISM            How many hosts to run simultaneously (default: 256)
+    -C, --command-file COMMAND_FILE  File with commands to run
     -c, --command COMMAND            Command to run
     -A, --askpass                    Prompt for a password for ssh connects (default: use key based authentication)
     -l, --user USER                  Username for connections (default: $LOGNAME)